-Published by Laurence King in August 2016, this lavishly illustrated book contains a feast of fun facts, marvellous maps and delicious dishes to explore.
+Published by Laurence King in August 2016 and now available in Korean and Ukrainian with Turkish and Chinese editions to follow, this lavishly illustrated book contains a feast of fun facts, marvellous maps and delicious dishes to explore.
 Featuring 13 tasty recipes from around the world that the whole family can cook and enjoy together.

 Not just a recipe book